Onboardbase/Flask-Starterkit/README.md

 # Onboardbase-Flask-Starterkit
-# Get Started
+### Get Started
-Firstly you neeed to clone the project
+Firstly you need to clone the project
 ```
 $ git clone <project>
 $ cd <project>